 You’ve got a few choices when it comes to getting more usable Internet.
-For travellers, the most useful option is Bridge mode.
+For travelers, the most useful option is Bridge mode.
 This takes an existing Wi-Fi network and re-broadcasts it with a stronger signal under a different network name.

 The portable battery holds a respectable 10,400mAh and outputs at 2.1A.
 That’s enough to charge most smartphones at least three times, or a tablet at least once.

 As well as being used for charging, the single USB port lets you connect a USB stick, card reader or hard drive.
-Using the accompanying Tripmate app (Android / iOS), you can copy files to and from your storage device, or stream music, photos and videos.
+Using the accompanying Tripmate app (Android / iOS), you can copy files to and from your storage device, or stream music, photos, and videos.

 I’ve had the router for a few weeks now, and have put it through its paces in a variety of ways.
 It immediately came in useful in my rental apartment, as the wireless signal barely reached the outdoor terrace.
 Streaming my Spotify playlist in the Portuguese sunshine was a high priority.

-Following the instructions in the colourful booklet, it took about three minutes to log into the ugly admin section, connect the router to the existing network, and finally connect my phone to the new network.
+Following the instructions in the colorful booklet, it took about three minutes to log into the ugly admin section, connect the router to the existing network, and finally connect my phone to the new network.

 Sure enough, I had a strong signal on the terrace, five times the download speed, and all the “Your Favorite Coffeehouse” I could want to go with my bottle of wine.
 So far, so good.

 A few days later, I headed off to Spain for a few days.
-Travelling with just a carry-on bag, keeping the weight down was a priority.
+Traveling with just a carry-on bag, keeping the weight down was a priority.
 The travel router easily slipped into a side pocket, and although I noticed my bag was a little heavier, it didn’t make any real difference.

-After several hours in taxis, planes and trains, my phone battery was getting low.
+After several hours in taxis, planes, and trains, my phone battery was getting low.
 I connected it to the Hootoo and nudged it back above the halfway mark while eating tapas in a Barcelona restaurant.